Decentraland-DAO/wiki-adv/Software Settings.md

 - [Stable Diffusion (AUTOMATIC1111)](https://github.com/the-ankou/advanced-documentation/wiki/Software-Settings#stable-diffusion-automatic1111)
 	 - [Required Models](https://github.com/the-ankou/advanced-documentation/wiki/Software-Settings#required-models)
 # Blender
-### Navigation Settings
+## Navigation Settings
 On first start after installation, you will see welcome window with hotkey and navigation settings, keep navigation and hotkey settings by default.
 It's not recommended to switch them to Maya or anything else.
 There will be issues with hotkeys on modes like "Weight Painting".

-### Viewport Denoising and Color Management
+## Viewport Denoising and Color Management
+### Viewport Denoising
-**Viewport Denoising** - setting reduce noise and smooth character animation preview in viewport.
+Reduce noise and smooth character animation preview in viewport.
 It's sounds as good feature, but on practice it adds more noise, than denoise.
 It's highly recommended to **turn off** this setting, to achieve clear and smooth animation results, that will look exactly like in game engine.

 *Visual Comparison*

 [[viewport_denoising.mp4]]

+### Color Management
-**Color Management** -  is another Blender setting that manages colors inside Blender viewport.
+Blender setting that manages colors inside Blender viewport.
 By default View Transform setting, located in Color Management tab is set to Filmic or anything else, but not Standard.
 As result, this setting cause any textures, look a bit different, than they look in Substance Painter or in game engine.
 It's highly recommended to change View Transform setting from Filmic to **Standard**.
 Standard setting will display textures right way.

 *Visual Comparison*